ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 ![picture](pictures/Grid_control_column_chooser_procedure_11_06.png)

-## Layout persistence
+## Save and restore layout

-However you modify your Client Center navigator layout, your last preferred view will be loaded the next time you log in, ensuring a personalized and consistent experience.
+However you modify your Client Center navigator layout, your last preferred view will be **saved** and **restored** the next time you log in, ensuring a personalized and consistent experience.

 > [!NOTE]
 >